24.1: DNA Replication

 Histones are removed from chromatin ahead of the replication fork.
 FACT may facilitate this process.
 Asf1 recruits histone H3-H4 dimers to the replication fork.
 CAF-1 and Rtt106 load newly synthesized (light purple) histones to establish chromatin behind the fork.
 Previously loaded histones (dark purple) are also deposited on both daughter DNA strands.
 The histone chaperones involved in these processes are associated with replisome proteins: CAF-1/Rtt106 with PCNA and FACT/Asf1 with MCMs.

 Several histone chaperones are known to be involved in replication-coupled nucleosome assembly, including the FACT complex.
 The FACT complex components were originally identified as proteins that greatly stimulate transcription by RNA polymerase II.
-In budding yeast, FACT was found to interact with DNA Pol α-primase complex, and the FACT subunits were found to interact genetically with replication factors.
-More recently, studies showed that FACT facilitates DNA replication in vivo and is associated with the replisome in budding yeast and human cells.
+In budding yeast, FACT was found to interact with the DNA Pol α-primase complex, and the FACT subunits were found to interact genetically with replication factors.
+More recently, studies have shown that FACT facilitates DNA replication in vivo and is associated with the replisome in both budding yeast and human cells.
 The FACT complex is a heterodimer that does not hydrolyze ATP, but facilitates the “loosening” of histones in nucleosomes

 Replication Fork Barriers and the Termination of Replication